MicrosoftDocs/azure-docs/articles/active-directory/develop/v2-howto-app-gallery-listing.md

 If your app supports SAML 2.0, you can integrate it directly with an Azure AD tenant.
 To learn more about SAML configuration with Azure AD, see [Configure SAML-based single sign-on](../manage-apps/configure-saml-single-sign-on.md).

-Microsoft does not provide libraries for SAML implementation or recommend specific libraries.
+Microsoft does not provide, or recommend, libraries for SAML implementations.
 There are many open-source libraries available.

 ### Implement WS-Fed
 To learn more about WS-Fed in ASP.NET Core, see [Authenticate users with WS-Federation in ASP.NET Core](https://docs.microsoft.com/aspnet/core/security/authentication/ws-federation).